cgjohnso/New_York_Hospital_Mortality_Analysis/README.md

 Who are the patients that are coming into the facilities?

 + How many people die during admission?
 + What are the demographics of the patients?
+Age, race, gender, ethnicity, insurance status
 + How are patients arriving at facilities to be admitted?
 +